decentraland/documentation/content/contributor/comms/messages.md

 Clients typically send `Position` updates with a low frequency (such as once every 1 or 2 seconds), and switch to a high frequency (several times per second) when moving or interacting.

 {{< info >}}
 When sending positional updates, speed is usually better than reliability.
 The perceived performance is better when delivery is faster, even if a `Position` message is ocasionally dropped or reordered.
-Some adapters (e.g. [LiveKit]({{< relref "adapters/livekit" >}})) can change between fast and reliable modes on a per-message basis.
+Some transports (e.g. [LiveKit]({{< relref "transport-types/livekit" >}})) can change between fast and reliable modes on a per-message basis.
 {{< /info >}}

 The low-frequency broadcasts are recommended as a simple solution for deliverying updates to clients that momentarily lost connectivity or failed to catch a message while they joined the island.